meltyourface/blank/posts/Transience/Serpent-Embrace-Ancient-Healing-Ritual-for-Psychological-Transformation/index.md

 ## Ritual of the Serpent's Embrace

-Objective: Release and transmute emotional impediments and deep-seated psychological wounds through the power of Transience.
+**Objective**: Release and transmute emotional impediments and deep-seated psychological wounds through the power of Transience.

 ### Part 1: Preparation